-$^{9}$ See Faulkender et al. (2017) for evidence suggestive of profit shifting by U.S. multinationals through the relocation of intangibles in low-tax countries.
+&lt;sup>9See Faulkender et al. (2017) for evidence suggestive of profit shifting by U.S. multinationals through the relocation of intangibles in low-tax countries.
 See Langenmayr and Reiter (2017) for evidence of profit shifting by German banks through the strategic relocation of financial portfolios in tax havens.

-OECD countries or territories.
+Definition of tax havens.
+We include 41 countries and territories in our list of tax havens: 5 OECD countries (Belgium, Ireland, Luxembourg, Netherlands, and Switzerland) and 36 non-OECD countries or territories.
 Our list of tax havens is taken from Hines and Rice (1994), with the additional inclusion of the Netherlands, Belgium, and Puerto Rico.
-The Netherlands was not considered as a tax haven by Hines and Rice (1994) because U.S. multinationals reported paying high tax rates there in 1982, but their effective tax rate has fallen since then to 12% in 2015 (see Appendix Table A.11).
+The Netherlands was not considered as a tax haven by Hines and Rice (1994) because U.S. multinationals reported paying high tax rates there in 1982, but their effective tax rate has fallen since then to 12% in 2015.
 Belgium is a borderline case: it is a conduit country that receives large flows of cross-border payments found in the literature to be conducive of profit shifting and is sometimes considered a tax haven (e.g., because of the deductibility of notional interest on equity), although its effective tax rate (19%) is the same as the world average in 2015.
 Belgium accounts for 2% of our baseline estimate of the amount of profit shifted globally.
 Excluding it from our list of tax haven would not make any significant difference to our results.